Brisbane’s Tinnitus Treatment Clinic

 For tinnitus that’s related to jaw dysfunction, we generally book 6 appointments over the first 8 weeks.
 You may see an improvement in your symptoms earlier.

 The total number of treatments depends on the severity of your jaw dysfunction.
-Talk to our physiotherapists to find out more – we can assess your jaw and provide an estimate of how many treatments you’ll need.
+Talk to our physiotherapists to find out more.
+We can assess your jaw and provide an estimate of how many treatments you’ll need.

 What To Expect From Your Assessment